 It's easy to lash this product to things like trekking poles, allowing us to take breaks with the umbrella propped overhead.
 The handle has a lower profile and the shaft is a bit thicker than most telescoping models, which meant that we could wrap a ski strap around a trekking pole and it would rest flush and secure on the trekking pole.
 Imagine the bulbous handle of a typical umbrella--that design is imbalanced, and the change in size from shaft to handle makes it much harder to wrap a ski strap around and lash to a trekking pole handle.
 Additionally, the soft handle of the Swing Trek provides enough friction with whatever it is mounted to, helping to keep it securely in place.
 Also, the drawcord leash at the bottom of the handle gave us another adjustable lashing tool.

 We liked that all of the typical pokey bits on the tips of the canopy were covered with plastic caps and that there is nothing pinchy here, from handle and shaft to stretchers and tip.
 We liked this for working outdoor education programs with little kids in the rainy Pacific Northwest spring season.
 The deployment action of the Swing Trek feels like unsticking a magnet: it is smooth yet securely closed when collapsed.
 The Swing Trek is longer than your classic collapsible umbrella.
-For a compact, telescoping model that will more easily fit in your bag of choice, check out the Lewis N Clark Umbrella, and for a more stylish model with similarly smooth features, try the Blunt XS Metro.
+For a compact, telescoping model that will more easily fit in your bag of choice, check out the Lewis N Clark Umbrella, and for a more stylish model with similarly smooth features, try the Blunt Metro.

 This umbrella is certainly more "hikey" looking.
 The foam handle is soft, light, and ergonomic, but overall contributes to the more casual nature of this model.
-The black and silver color make the Swing Trek slightly more formal looking than the Helinox Trekking, and overall more subtle as an accessory.
+The black and silver color make the Swing Trek slightly more formal looking than the Helinox One, and overall more subtle as an accessory.

 This is a trekking umbrella optimally suited to day hikes and backpacking trips where you'll be wearing a backpack with hydration hose velcro tab, which makes it super easy to carry it hands-free!
 This is also a great choice for the user that destroys every telescoping umbrella with fragile metal joints and metal stretchers.